 Undercover mercenary Trace Rivers loves the adrenaline rush of a well-planned mission.
 First he’ll earn the trust of corrupt businessman Murray Coburn, then gather the proof he needs to shut down the man’s dirty smuggling operation.
 It’s a perfect scheme—until Coburn’s long-lost daughter saunters in with her own deadly plan for revenge.

-Trace of Fever is part of the Men Who Walk the Edge of Honor series.
+is Book 2 in the Men Who Walk the Edge of Honor Series

 Priss stretched awake in the much cleaner and better smelling hotel room.
 The sheets were smooth, the pillows soft.
 She had enough space to actually move around without bumping into anything.